immense/Remotely/README.md

 There are countless ways to host an ASP.NET Core app, and I can't document or automate all of them.
 For hosting scenarios aside from the above two, please refer to Microsoft's documentation.
 - https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/?view=aspnetcore-3.1

+## Configuration
+The following settings are available in appsettings.json, under the ApplicationOptions section.

+When deployed to production, the application will use the `appsettings.Production.json` file, if it's present.
+To retain your settings between upgrades, copy your `appsettings.json` file to `appsettings.Production.json` on your production server, then make your configuration changes.

+Likewise, `appsettings.Development.json` can be used while developing in Visual Studio to override the other.

+Whenever there's a reference to `appsettings.json` in this document, it refers to whichever file is currently being used.

+* AllowApiLogin: Whether to allow logging in via the API controller.
+API access tokens are recommended over this approach.
+* DataRetentionInDays: How long event logs and remote command logs will be kept.
+* DBProvider: Determines which of the three connection strings (at the top) will be used.
+The appropriate DB provider for the database type is automatically loaded in code.
+* DefaultPrompt: The default prompt string you'll see for each line on the console.
+* EnableWindowsEventLog: Whether to also add server log entries to the Windows Event Log.
+* IceServers: The ICE (STUN/TURN) servers to use for WebRTC.
+* KnownProxies: If your Nginx server is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the Nginx server to this array.
+* MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
+Afterward, self-registration will be disabled.
+    * Set this to -1 or increase it to a specific number to allow multi-tenancy.
+* RedirectToHttps: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
+This is independent of Nginx and IIS configurations that do the same.
+* RemoteControlNotifyUsers: Whether to show a notification to the end user when an unattended remote control session starts.
+* RemoteControlSessionLimit: How many concurrent remote control sessions are allowed per organization.
+* RemoteControlRequiresAuthentication: Whether the remote control page requires authentication to establish a connection.
+* Require2FA: Require users to set up 2FA before they can use the main app.
+* Smpt*: SMTP settings for auto-generated system emails (such as registration and password reset).
+* Theme: The color theme to use for the site.
+Values are "Light" or "Dark".
+This can also be configured per-user in Account - Options.
+* TrustedCorsOrigins: For cross-origin API requests via JavaScript.
+The websites listed in this array with be allowed to make requests to the API.
+This does not grant authentication, which is still required on most endpoints.
+* UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
+* UseWebRtc: Attempt to create a peer-to-peer connection via WebRTC for screen sharing.
+    * Only works on Windows agents.

 ## Changing the Database
 By default, Remotely uses a SQLite database.
 When first run, it creates a file as specified for the SQLite connection string in appsettings.json.